 After co-developing and teaching post-graduate courses in manual therapy and chiropractic adjustive technique, Dr. Browne became a professor at National University of Natural Medicine (NUNM) where he taught physical medicine, orthopedics and clinical nutrition to senior naturopathic doctorate students and supervised interns delivering patient care.
-During this time, he began teaching in the UWS MS in human nutrition and functional medicine program, eventually assuming the role of associate director of human nutrition and functional medicine program, while continuing to teach in the program.
+During this time, he began teaching in the UWS MS in human nutrition and functional medicine program.
+Dr. Browne serves as director of the human nutrition and functional medicine programs, while continuing to teach.
 His other professional activities have included textbook reviewing, teaching in the NUNM Grand Rounds series, lecturing for the Oregon Collaborative for Integrative Medicine (OCIM) and presenting to various health care practitioner associations.

 What made you to decide to come to UWS?

 I have been consistently impressed with the university’s emphasis on the application of scientific evidence to the process of assessment, treatment and prevention of illness.
 It’s one of my core values as a clinician-educator and when our values align with our work, the result is always greater success and enjoyment.

 What excites you most about the school’s future?